My History With the Film:

 -Spawned five sequels.

--Originally titled I’ve Been Watching You.
+-Originally titled I’ve Been Watching You

 – David DeCoteau (Director) got his start working for Roger Corman.
 He’s directed a slew of very low budget horror films, most famous probably being Puppet Master III.

-So, The Brotherhood was a bust and my thoughts about watching the entire franchise died with the first film.
+So, The Brotherhood was a bust and my thoughts about watching the entire frnachise died with the first film.
 I assume it made reasonable money on the rental market to spawn so many sequels, and I do recall it being on the shelves all over the place in the early 2000s.

 The film is bad.
 It’s not the worst movie I’ve ever seen, but it definitely in the top twenty-five of the worse movies I’ve ever seen.
 You can tell the director has worked with Roger Corman.